Eglebudina/ruuviTag/README.md

 In my case, these commands are required to download dependencies and setup permissions:

+1. sudo apt install openjdk-11-jdk
+2. udo apt install bluez bluez-hcidump
+3. sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcitool`
+4. sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcidump`
+5. You may need to troubleshoot if there are more dependencies missing, but if everything is set up correctly go to RuuviCollector java program and change parameter position (in RuuviCollector/targets) to suit ruuvi tag mac addresses.
+In my case, I've uploaded the changes in this repo: ruuvi-collector.properties and ruuvi-names.properties
-sudo apt install openjdk-11-jdk sudo apt install bluez bluez-hcidump sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcitool` sudo setcap 'cap_net_raw,cap_net_admin+eip' `which hcidump` You can test the RuuviCollector by running java -jar ruuvi-collector-0.2.jar.
+6. Test the RuuviCollector by running: java -jar ruuvi-collector-0.2.jar.

 //////////////////////////////////////////////
 Template for dashboard